2025 Stock Light

-The 2025 Stock Light is the 32nd season of Stock Light, the feeder series to the Stock Car Pro Series.
+The 2025 Stock Light was the 32nd season of Stock Light, the feeder series to the Stock Car Pro Series.
 In 2025 the series was rebranded back to Stock Light after three years under the Stock Series name, after complains about the name similarities between the main series Stock Car Pro Series.

 Calendar

 The calendar for the 2025 season was revealed in January 16 of 2025 with the first round expected to be in Autódromo Internacional de Cascavel in Cascavel on March 23.
 Due the high number of entries a new schedule was released on February 28 to make sure teams would have time to prepare the additional cars.
 With that the first round was moved to Interlagos Circuit in São Paulo on May 3.
 On 13 June, the first Velo Città round was postponed to at the end of September, however this round was later shifted to July.

-It consists of 6 rounds with three races each, making 18 races in total.
+It consisted of 6 rounds with three races each, making 18 races in total.